nhscc/problem-statements/2019/bdpa-elections-part-1.md

 **Dashboard: each user has access to a personalized user dashboard.**

-When viewing their own personalized dashboard, users are presented with the following information:
+When viewing their own personalized dashboard, users are presented with the following information at least once:

 * **name**: the name of the user, like "Ray" or "Ray Tiles"
 * **last_login_ip**: the IP address that was last used to login as this user
 * **last_login_datetime**: a timestamp taken the last time the user was authenticated

 You are free to display any other relevant information.

 All users will have the ability to view the details and results of any elections that appear in their dashboard.
 When displaying non-closed elections in the frontend UI, they will be sorted in ascending order by their opening time (elections that opened/will open earlier in time are shown first).
 When displaying past elections, they will be sorted in descending order by their closing time (elections that have closed later in time are shown first).

 **<span style="text-decoration:underline;">For voters</span>**